JessNwin/rate-my-student/README.md

 # Overview

-Use this section to outline the vision for the product to be developed, including a use case diagram that shows the main user interactions with the product, in order to provide readers with an overview of the project.
+##Use this section to outline the vision for the product to be developed, including a use case diagram that shows the main user interactions with the product, in order to provide readers with an overview of the project.

+The 'Rate My Student' app envisions creating a transparent and collaborative educational ecosystem by providing a platform for constructive feedback and performance evaluation.
+Our software aims to address the challenge of subjective assessment and foster a positive learning environment for students.
+The primary goal is to empower educators and students themselves to contribute valuable insights into individual learning journeys.
+This app targets educational institutions, professors, and students.
+By encouraging open communication and feedback, 'Rate My Student' strives to enhance the educational experience, promote continuous improvement, and ultimately contribute to the success and well-rounded growth of every student.

 # Design